 This conference brings together elected officials, decision-makers, advocates, thought leaders, and the private sector to share best practices, insights and innovations to eliminate deaths and serious injuries on our region’s streets and highways.
-Please find more information from the 2021 Summit linked here.

 Official Testimonies and Comments Submitted by WABA

 - Joint comments from Fairfax Healthy Communities Network on Fairfax County’s FY23 Budget

 - Letter from People Before Cars Coalition and Livability Working Group to the Virginia Department of Transportation

 - Joint comments on regarding protected bike lanes on Lockheed Blvd